aparo/pyes/docs/guide/reference/groovy-api/count.rst

     }

-The query follows the same :doc:`Query DSL <.//guide/reference/query-dsl>`.
+The query follows the same :ref:`Query DSL <es-guide-reference-groovy-api-guide-reference-query-dsl>`.